 Most of the information for the indicator Status in Employment is gathered from three international repositories of labour market data: (a) the ILO Bureau of Statistics, Yearbook of Labour Statistics (LABORSTA) database, (b) the Organisation for Economic Co-operation and Development (OECD); and the ILO Labour Market Indicators Library (LMIL).
-Additional documentation regarding national practices in the collection of statistics is provided in ILO: Sources and Methods: Labour Statistics, Vol. 3: Economically Active Population, Employment, Unemployment and Hours of Work (Household Surveys); Vol. 5: Total and Economically Active Population, Employment and Unemployment (Population Censuses).
+Additional documentation regarding national practices in the collection of statistics is provided in ILO: Sources and Methods: Labour Statistics, Vol. 3: Economically Active Population, Employment, Unemployment and Hours of Work (Household Surveys); Vol. 5: Total and Economically Active Population, Employment and Hours of Work (Household Surveys); Vol. 5: Total and Economically Active Population, Employment and Unemployment (Population Censuses).
 The Sources and Methods are available online at the country level on website: http://laborista.ilo.org.
 Information maintained by these organizations has generally been obtained from national sources or is based on official national publications.

 Whenever information was available from more than one repository, the information and background documentation from each repository was reviewed in order to select the information most suitable for inclusion, based on an assessment of the general reliability of the sources, the availability of methodological information and explanatory notes regarding the scope of coverage, the availability of information by sex and age, and the degree of historical coverage.
 Occasionally, two data repositories have been chosen and presented for a single country; any resulting breaks in the historical series are duly noted.
-For countries with less-developed labour market information systems, such as those in the developing economies, information may not be easily available to policy-makers and the social partners, and even less so to international organizations seeking to compile global data sets.
+For countries with lessdeveloped labour market information systems, such as those in the developing economies, information may not be easily available to policy-makers and the social partners, and even less so to international organizations seeking to compile global data sets.
 Many of these countries, however, do collect labour market information through household and establishment surveys, population censuses and administrative records, so that the main problem remains the communication of such information to the global community.
-In this situation, the ILO Labour Market

-Indicators Library (LMIL) programme is used.
+In this situation, the ILO Labour Market Indicators Library (LMIL) programme is used.
 The LMIL is a system for sharing information between the ILO regional offices and headquarters.
 ILO regional offices are closer to the original micro-sources of data and have therefore been successful in filling in numerous gaps where data at headquarters - used in the production of the KILM - had not existed.
 It is an ongoing programme that continues to assist the KILM and other ILO publications and research programmes in the expansion of its country and yearly coverage of indicators

 The data on proportion of own-account and contributing family workers in total employment is based on country data.
-The data from Uganda (2002 and 2003) is from "household or labour force type survey), includes persons 10 years and older.
-The survey year is from May the previous year to May in the current year.
-The data for 2003 excludes Pader and parts of Kitgum and Gulu Districts.
+The data from Tanzania is from "household or labour force type survey), includes persons 10 years and older (2001) or 15 years and older (2006).
+The data excludes Zanzibar.